QuineDot/rust-learning/src/dyn-trait-erased.md

-You may have noticed how we took care to avoid boxing the iterator when possible by being mindful of how we implemented some of the methods, for example not having a default body for `erased::Iterable::visit`, and then overriding the the default body of `useful::Iterable::visit`.
+You may have noticed how we took care to avoid boxing the iterator when possible by being mindful of how we implemented some of the methods, for example not having a default body for `erased::Iterable::visit`, and then overriding the default body of `useful::Iterable::visit`.
 This can lead to better performance but isn't necessarily critical, so long as you avoid things like accidental infinite recursion.